BrianSidebotham/arm-tutorial-rpi/part-4/armc-013/readme.md

 - [http://infocenter.arm.com/help/topic/com.arm.doc.ddi0301h/DDI0301H_arm1176jzfs_r0p7_trm.pdf](ARM1176JZF-S Technical Reference Manual)
 - [http://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf](BCM2385 ARM Peripherals)
-- [http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0406c/index.html](ARMv5 Architecture Reference Manual).
+- [http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0406c/index.html](ARMv6 Architecture Reference Manual).
 This requires agreeing to an NDA to get hold of the PDF version of the document, but it's at least free and easy to get!
+This document also describes the ARMv7 architecture which the Cortex A7 uses in the BCM2836 (Raspberry-pi 2)

 All of those documents, and an ARM instruction set reference are useful for this tutorial.

 ## The Code

-The code for the tutorial is hosted on [https://github.com/](GitHub), [https://github.com/BrianSidebotham/arm-tutorial-rpi/tree/master/arm013](here).
-The best thing to do to get the code is to clone the [https://github.com/BrianSidebotham/arm-tutorial-rpi](arm-tutorial-rpi) repo.
+The code for the tutorial is hosted on [https://github.com/BrianSidebotham/arm-tutorial-rpi](GitHub).
+The best thing to do to get the code is to clone the repo if you haven't already.
+Otherwise you can [https://github.com/BrianSidebotham/arm-tutorial-rpi/archive/master.zip](grab the zip) of the latest code instead - but you won't be able to get fixes when they're released! ;)

 Some of the code that's specific to the tutorial and differs from the last tutorial will be discussed here.

-This tutorial only uses the armc-013 folder.
+This tutorial only uses the `part-4/armc-013` folder.

 ## Interrupts